project-ida/two-state-quantum-systems/src/07-many-two-state-systems.md

 ## 7.1 - Recap

-Last time, we motivated that for many TLS, a helpful way to write the Hamiltonian is
+Towards the end of [tutorial 5](https://github.com/project-ida/two-state-quantum-systems/blob/matt-sandbox/05-excitation-transfer.ipynb), we motivated that for many identical TLS, a helpful way to write the Hamiltonian is

 $$H =  \Delta E J_{Nz} + \hbar\omega\left(a^{\dagger}a +\frac{1}{2}\right) + U\left( a^{\dagger} + a \right)2J_{Nx}$$